-Molybdenum is an important alloying element in high-performance nickel-based alloys, which are divided into two basic types: corrosion resistant alloys and the superalloy.
+Molybdenum is an important alloying element in high-performance nickel-based alloys, which are divided into two basic types: corrosion-resistant alloys and superalloys.
 The superalloy can be further divided into solid solution hardening and aging hardening.

 In high-temperature alloys, molybdenum is often added to resist the damage caused by high-temperature creep.
-In order to make full use of this effect, gas turbine sealing ring is made of alloy 242 with high molybdenum content.
-The high-temperature alloy is widely used in gas turbine components such as turbine disk, combustion chamber, transition pipe, sealing ring, afterburner components, and thrust reverser.
+In order to make full use of this effect, the gas turbine sealing ring is made of alloy 242 with high molybdenum content.
+The high-temperature alloy is widely used in gas turbine components such as turbine disks, combustion chambers, transition pipes, sealing rings, afterburner components, and thrust reversers.
 They are also used for industrial heating devices, heat treatment, heat exchangers, mineral processing and waste incineration purposes.

 Molybdenum metals and molybdenum base alloys

 Molybdenum is generally produced by powder metallurgy technology, which is to put the molybdenum powder for hydraulic pressing and sintering at 2100 ° C. When the air is heated to about 600 ° C above, the molybdenum can form the volatile oxide, so the high-temperature application of molybdenum is limited to the non-oxidizing environment or vacuum environment.

 Molybdenum alloy has excellent strength and mechanical stability at high temperatures (1900 ° C).
 Due to its high ductility and toughness, molybdenum alloys have a higher tolerance for defects and brittle fractures than ceramics.